 In accordance with section 7(1) of the Reserve Bank of Vanuatu Act, the Bank is to transfer its profit to the general reserve.
-As a result of the net loss during the financial year, there were no transfers from the statement of profit and loss and other comprehensive income to special retained earnings reserves (2020: VT150.160m).
+There were no transfers from the statement of profit and loss and other comprehensive income to special retained earnings reserves (2022: Nil).